Manuk199719/Blinkit-Analysis-using-PowerBI/README.md

 - Customer ratings average is 3.9 – indicating room for improvement.
 - Item visibility is low (0.06), affecting discoverability across all outlet types.
 - Sales peaked in 2018 and have slightly declined in recent years.

+- **Recommendations for Sales Improvement**:
+- Focus promotions on top-selling categories (Fruits, Snacks, Household).
+- Boost visibility and offers for low-fat and health-focused items.
+- Expand medium-sized outlets in Tier 2 and Tier 3 cities.
+- Improve item visibility in the app with better filters and smart recommendations.
+- Launch loyalty programs and referral incentives.
+- Address issues affecting customer ratings (delivery speed, quality).
+- Audit high-cost large outlets for efficiency.
+- Replicate successful 2018 sales strategies across underperforming outlets
 ---

+## 📌 Conclusion
+- Blinkit is performing strongly in Tier 3 cities and medium-sized stores.
+However, underperforming outlet sizes, low item visibility, and stagnant customer ratings are hampering further growth.
+With data-driven adjustments to outlet formats, digital visibility, and customer engagement strategies, Blinkit can scale sustainably and improve both top-line and customer satisfaction.